Things to do over the Easter weekend

 A gorgeous bluebell carpet

-Easter weekend would simply not be the same without a good old stomp.
+Easter weekend wouldn't be the same without a good old stomp.
 With bluebell carpets upon us, blossom-filled branches and hedgerows scattered with the last of the yellow daffs, it’s the perfect season to pack a picnic of hot cross buns and of course chocolate eggs and get outdoors.
 You could even head to local gardens in your area where springtime blooms will be out in full.
+Discover the best places to go walking in the UK

 X | CLOSE